OWASP/www-policy/operational/membership.md

 Individual Members can check their Membership Status, renewal dates, and for auto-renewing Memberships update their billing information by visiting the [Manage your Membership Form](/manage-membership).
 Members must provide the email address used when applying for membership, and if a member matches that address, an email will be sent to verify or update membership.

-Members in "good standing" are defined as those who have paid dues appropriate with their membership level while also not subject to any disciplinary action(s) by the Board of Directors.
+Members in "good standing" are defined as those who have paid dues appropriate with their membership level while also not subject to any disciplinary action(s) by the OWASP Foundation.
 When determining "continuous" membership status, a grace period of seven (7) days is permitted between the expiration and resumption of a person's membership.

 While the Foundation will make diligent efforts to inform members of their membership - in particular expiration dates - it is the sole responsibility of the member to manage their membership and renewals.